emmveqz/grpc-web-native/README.md

 ## CORS

-While using a NodeJS gRPC server implemention ([grpc-node-web](https://www.npmjs.com/package/@emmveqz/grpc-node-web)),
+While using a NodeJS gRPC server implementation ([grpc-node-web](https://www.npmjs.com/package/@emmveqz/grpc-node-web)),
-such as the one used at [example/server/src/index.ts](./example/server/src/index.ts) you'll set your web browser origin, like so:
+such as the one used at [example/server/src/index.ts](./example/server/src/index.ts) you'll need to set your web browser origin, like so:

 ```typescript
 import * as grpc from '@emmveqz/grpc-node-web'